gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-12/index.md

 This is needed because:
 1. It is cleaner to package up the implementation behind a module
-1. It's not possible to refer to the actual python script with a relative path based of of `path.module` so we actually need this code to be wrapped
+1. It&apos;s not possible to refer to the actual python script with a relative path based of of `path.module` so we actually need this code to be wrapped

 Secondarily - change the bucket_id input to be a bucket_name input in the application version deployer.
 This will make it easier to use the module when something else is creating a bucket or if the bucket already exists as it will in the Houston self service template.